-Good, valid online IQ tests tend to get consistent results even when the same person takes it several years apart.
+Good online IQ tests tend to get consistent results even when the same person takes them several years apart.

-Bad online IQ tests provide a number that ultimately means very little, if anything.
+Bad online IQ tests provide a number that may mean very little if anything.

 If you want a good measure of your IQ, you should look for tests conducted by active researchers.